ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 When dice are rolled, only the successes are initially counted.
 For example, a roll that produces the result **[1, 2, 4, 5, 6]** would equal **3** successes.
 Blunders in this sense are neutral and don’t negate successes except in certain circumstances which will be explained later on in this chapter.
 ## Pushes
-**6** is a special number in the game of Mythmakers.
-When a player rolls a 6 on a die, they gain a ***push***.
-When a character earns a push, not only does the player count the original roll as a success, but they can then roll the same die again.
-The player gains an additional push for each 6 they obtain.
-If anything other than a 6 is rolled during a push, then the push ends and the results are accounted for normally.
+**6** is a special number in Mythmakers.
+When a player rolls a 6 on any die, they gain a ***push***.
+When a character earns a push, not only does the player count the result of the original die as a success, but they can then roll the same die again.
+If anything other than a 6 is rolled then the results are counted as they would be normally.
 ________________

->The roll below measures out to 2 successes, but there is one 6 which means that the roller gains one push.
+>The roll below has resulted in 2 successes, but there is one 6 which means that the roller gains one push.
 They then take the one die and reroll it.
 >
 ><div align="center">
 ><img src="images/dice5.png" width="47">